thiviyanT/torch-rgcn/README.md

 To install the necessary packages, use: `bash setup_dependencies.sh`

+Activate the virtual environment: `conda activate torch_rgcn_venv`

 Now, you can install the RGCN module with: `pip install -e .`

-(Note: You may need to manually activate the virtual environment using `conda activate torch_rgcn_venv`)

 ## Usage